 Students develop their own vocabulary by learning to assimilate multiple sources of information and processes to meet their own creative needs.
 Art of other cultures, technology, personal psychology, and popular cultures provide resources for their work.
-Prerequisite(s): FA 351.

 FA 361 - Sculpture III: Advanced Traditional Materials